We’re pleased to welcome you to our Equity, Diversity, and Inclusion Toolkit!

 - May be good to use as conversation starter!

 - American Public Health Association webinars on ‘The Impact of Racism on the Health and Well-Being of the Nation’

 - The National Equity Project: Building Equitable Learning Environments

 - Edutopia: Addressing Race in the Classroom

-- NEW Stanford University ‘Unconscious Bias in Medicine’ Online Training
+- Stanford University ‘Unconscious Bias in Medicine’ Online Training

-- NEW Systemic Racism & Health: Solutions, Making Change Happen
+- Systemic Racism & Health: Solutions, Making Change Happen

 - Great infographics, and webinar on affects of Implicit Bias.

-- NEW Blog: It’s Time To Address The Role Of Implicit Bias Within Health Care Delivery
+- Blog: It’s Time To Address The Role Of Implicit Bias Within Health Care Delivery

 - Lots of excellent articles, videos and learning session for health centers.